jfernando-work/Location_Wiz/README.md

 # 🌍 LocationWiz – Street View Challenge

-**Guess the Location** is a fun and educational web-based game that uses **Google Maps Street View** to test your geography skills.
+**LocationWiz** is a fun and educational web-based game that uses **Google Maps Street View** to test your geography skills.
 Explore real locations around the world and see if you can guess where you are!

 ---